YouTube Star Logan Paul Says Parents Should Monitor What Their Kids Watch

 The public outcry over the "suicide forest" video posted on Dec.
 31 led to YouTube severing business ties with Logan and removing his channels from its Google Preferred program.
 Last week, Logan returned to YouTube with a video dedicated to suicide prevention.

-Paul said that the backlash to his "suicide forest" video showed him that many members of his audience skew young and that he's going to be more thoughtful about what to post in the future.
+Paul said that the backlash to his "suicide forest" video showed him that many members of his audience skew young and that he's going to be more thoughtful about what he posts in the future.
 He also said he believes parents have a responsibility to monitor what their children watch.

 Paul, 22, said he doesn't necessarily make content with kids in mind.